-24.1 Absence of Tailings
+24.1 Sustainable Potash Production (Absence of Tailings)

-The Project is significantly different than a traditional potash mine.
-Gensource will employ selective solution mining techniques combined with proprietary processing enhancements, which, together, can demonstrate that it is possible to be both small and economic in potash production.
-As discussed in more detail elsewhere in this report, selective solution mining of potash consists of using an almost saturated salt (NaCl) solution to selectively dissolve potash (KCl) from a sylvinite bed within a solution mining cavern.
-Because the mining method is selective, only KCl is dissolved from the ore zone, leaving all excess NaCl in place within the sylvinite ore zone.
-Using selective solution mining as the primary mining method is relatively new to the province of Saskatchewan, but existing solution mines in the province use the method for a portion of their production (as much as 50%).
+The Tugaske Project is significantly different than a traditional potash mine.
+Gensource will employ selective solution mining techniques combined with proprietary processing enhancements, which, together, can demonstrate that the Project is possible to be both small and economic in potash production.
+As discussed in more detail elsewhere in this report, selective solution mining of potash consists of using a saturated salt (NaCl) brine to selectively dissolve potash (KCl) from a sylvinite bed within a solution mining cavern.
+Since the mining brine is saturated in NaCl, only KCl is dissolved from the ore zone, leaving all excess NaCl in place within the sylvinite.
+Using selective solution mining as the primary mining method is relatively new to the province of Saskatchewan; however existing solution mines in the province use the method for a portion of their production (as much as 50%) as "secondary mining".
 Existing solution mines in Saskatchewan use what the industry refers to as the "Belle Plaine method" for solution mining sylvinite (e.g., Mosaic Belle Plaine, K+S Bethune) and have publicly disclosed that they also implement selective solution mining as a means to increase production while reducing operating costs at their facilities.
-But, by no means is using selective solution mining as the primary mining method untested; it has been successfully implemented as a primary means of mining potash by Intrepid Potash, at their Moab and Carlsbad facilities since 2003 (Ryan, 2012).
+The use of selective solution mining as the primary mining method is currently successfully implemented by Intrepid Potash, at their Moab and Carlsbad facilities since 2003 (Ryan, 2012).

-One of the key benefits of the selective solution mining method is that, due to the use of NaCl brine as the mining solution, no tailings (NaCl salt) will be produced as part of Gensource's Project.
-With no salt tailings, the need for surface brine ponds is eliminated and therefore neither a Tailings Management Area (TMA) nor the associated intensive environmental monitoring program will be required.
+One of the key benefits of the selective solution mining method is that, due to the use of NaCl brine as the mining solution, no tailings (NaCl) will be produced as part of Gensource's Project.
+With no salt tailings, the need for surface brine ponds is eliminated and therefore neither a Tailings Management Area ("TMA") nor the associated intensive environmental monitoring program will be required.
 Compared to conventional underground mining and conventional solution mining (i.e., the Belle Plaine method) of potash, this is a significant advantage for the Project, as no capital costs for TMA, brine ponds or diking systems to contain brine run-off are required.
-Also, TMA operating personnel are clearly not required and other associated operating and management costs are avoided as well.
-Finally, there is no long-term environmental liability from the large salt tailings pile and surface brine ponds that are required for a traditional potash mining operation, which eliminates significant decommissioning risks and costs for the Project.
+From an operational perspective, TMA operating personnel are not required and other associated operating and management costs are avoided.
+Finally, in contrast to conventional potash mining and conventional potash solution mining, there is no long-term environmental or decommissioning liability from a large salt tailings pile, surface brine ponds and diking systems that comprise the TMA.
 The selective solution mining approach as described in this report, when implemented, should demonstrate a more sustainable potash operation, and show a lower overall impact on the environment and the local community.